nray-scanner/website/content/usage/configuration-file/scannerconfig/udp.md

 #### `timeout: 2500ms`

 Timeout for UDP.
-If no response is received within this timeframe, a port is marked closed.
+If no response is received within this time frame, a port is marked closed.